Garsondee/What-the-Tide-Dragged-In/Root/NPCs/Jewels.md

 *   The Forest Whispers its Secrets to Me
 *   A Shadow in the Trees
 *   Curiosity May Be a Cat's Undoing
-*   A Love that Bridges the Divide
+*   A Bond that Bridges the Divide

 **Skills:**
 *   **Great (+4):** Stealth